CleanTalk/modx-antispam/core/components/antispambycleantalk/docs/readme.txt

 Contact: welcome@cleantalk.org
 ----------------------

-In case if protection is not working on your contact form, go to cleantalkCheck plugin code and add your field to the $sender_message condition.

 CleanTalk Released a plugin for the Protection of MODX Against Spam and Spam Bots

 CleanTalk completed the development extension for the MODX, to protect your online store against spam and spambots.